 2. Rialto Bridge

 Rialto Bridge is not only the most famous bridge in Venice, but it is also the oldest one crossing the Grand Canal.
 For this reason, it gets very busy from quite early on in the day.
-To get a photo on the bridge, head there straight after you’ve got your photo of the Bridge of Sighs; it only takes 7mins to walk there.
+To get the best photo for Insatgram on the bridge, head there straight after you’ve got your photo of the Bridge of Sighs; it only takes 7mins to walk there.

 The best view is south facing, as the Grand Canal stretches out further in that direction, so there’s more to see and therefore more in your photo.
-If you’re there in the early morning the sun will grace the tops of the buildings giving them a warm glow.
+If you’re there in the early morning the sun will grace the tops of the buildings that line the Grand Canal of Venice giving them a warm glow.

 3. Grand Canal with a view of Rialto Bridge